historicalnetworkresearch/lausanne/practical.md

 **Registration is now open:** go to the [conference management platform and create an account](https://hnr2024.sciencesconf.org/)!

+Registration for workshops on Monday July 8 will open later.
+All conference registrants will be warmly invited to participate in these highly stimulating workshops.
+Participation in workshops is free of charge.

 ### Venue

 The conference takes place in the Synathlon building, on the campus of the University of Lausanne, Switzerland.